billsix/cprogrammingbook/doc/02-Variables.rst

 Exercise 2.13.
 What could go wrong when assigning, say, a long double to a double?

 Exercise 2.14.
-What predictions can you make about a program showing ‘undefined behaviour’?
+What predictions can you make about a program showing ‘undefined behavior’?

 Integral types